Argostoli, our beautiful capital!

 estimated walk time approx 2h*

-Walking along the coastal road towards the center of the city you can pass the fish and fruit market to get to the black and white cobbled coastal road with palm trees (see below), where you can stop at one of the benches to watch the local residents and visitors going about their daily business.
+Walk along the coastal road towards the center of the city and pass the fish and fruit market to reach the black and white, palm lined, cobbled coastal road, and take a seat at one of the benches and watch the local residents going about their daily business.
 Here the fishermen moor their boats to sell fresh fish.
-Very often you will get the chance to see the turtles coming to eat fish from the boats.
+Very often you will get the chance to see the loggerhead turtles coming to eat fish from the boats.

-On the south side of this street one can find Kabana (Bell) Square with the historic Clock Tower that has been re-constructed after the earthquake of 1953.
-When the French came to Kefalonia they burned the Libro D’oro (the golden book of noblemen) and planted the tree of freedom signing the end of the Venetian occupation and the birth of the radical movement.
-Today you can enjoy a coffee at Libreto cafe bar and pop into Down the Rabbit Hole to buy handmade jewellery.
+On the south side of this wide pedestrianised street sits Kabana (Bell) Square with it’s historic Clock Tower.
+The tower was re-constructed after the devastating earthquake of 1953.
+When the French came to Kefalonia they burned the Libro D’oro (the Golden Book of Noblemen) and planted the tree of freedom signing the end of the Venetian occupation and the birth of the radical movement.
+In the square call into Down the Rabbit Hole to buy handmade jewellery.
 On the other side of Lithostroto towards the main squares, you can find the Catholic church on the left, and next to it a small exhibition for the Aqui Mirarchi.
-Just off the road at 14, Korgialenios str is the Museum of Radio and Telecommunication. Οn the vertical road you can visit Gulbahar, to buy spices, herbs and infusions. Βack at the lithostroto you will find Saint Spyridon church with a variety of coffee shops to enjoy while the kids play around, and just before the end of the paved road you will find Voskopoula pastry shop with traditional products made with special love and care.
-At the end there is a square with the Court Building and Kefalos Municipal theatre that holds performances, screenings and exhibitions throughout the year.
-If you take the street from the side of the left theatre you will find Corgalenios Library and Museum of Folklore History , where you can explore all facets of urban and rural life (i.e. dress code, costumes, household furnishings and fittings, family and social life, entertainment, folk and popular art, etc), as well as ecclesiastic art and the worship rituals of Kefalonians.
+Just off the main street at 14, Korgialenios Str is the Museum of Radio and Telecommunication.
+Back on the Lithostroto you will find Saint Spyridon Church with a variety of coffee shops to enjoy while the kids play around, make sure to keep a look out for local and traditional products, especially sweets.
+At the end there is a square with the Court Building and Kefalos Municipal theatre which holds performances, screenings and exhibitions throughout the year.
+If you take the street from the side of the left theatre you will find Korgalenios Library and Museum of Folklore History , where you can explore all facets of urban and rural life (i.e. dress code, costumes, household furnishings and fittings, family and social life, entertainment, folk and popular art, etc), as well as ecclesiastic art and the worship rituals of Kefalonians.
 Just next to the Museum you can see a traditional building that has not been destroyed by the earthquake.

-On the main road again at the extension of the Lithostroto towards the main square, you will pass the Archeological museum (temporarily closed), the Municipality building on your right and then Focas Cosmetatos Foundation with personal collections and publications as well as a great collection of photos from before the earthquake of 1953.
+Back on the main road again – at the extension of the Lithostroto towards the main square, you will pass the Archeological Museum (temporarily closed after structural damage), the Municipality building on your right and then Focas Cosmetatos Foundation with personal collections and publications as well as a great collection of photos from before the earthquake of 1953.

-Now you are at the main square of the town called Vallianos Square (you can see the statue here), one of the greater benefactors of Kefalonia.
-Here some of the main events of the year, like the Carnival, concerts, christmas village etc take place.
-The square has a number of open air cafes where one can relax while the kids can play around.
-The road with the palm trees has a big selection of restaurants and bars and ends up at the Municipal Swimming pool and on your right you will find the Tourist Information Center.
+Now you have reached the main square of Argostoli.
+Vallianos Square is named after one of the greater benefactors of Kefalonia, you can see his statue here.
+Some of the main events of the year take place in the square, such as the Carnival, concerts, and Christmas village.
+The square has a number of open air cafes where one can relax while the kids can play around, CrepaLand is good for a stop.
+The road with the palm trees has a big selection of restaurants and bars – try Draught Grill & Beer House or Mercato Spirits & Kitchen -and ends up at the Municipal Swimming pool and on your right you will find the Tourist Information Center.

-estimated walk time to Katavothres is approx 15min, to Fanari extra 15min*- driving option of all north tour approx 2h
+estimated walk time to Katavothres is approx 15min, to Fanari extra 15min*

-From the Tourist Information Center you can begin another tour by taking the beautiful Fanari coastal road, either on foot or by car.
-On the way you will see the ruins of Thalassomilos, then visit the water wheel and the strange geological phenomenon of Katavothres, (there is a restaurant-cafe-nightclub here) and then head off to Saint Theodore lighthouse or Fanari.
-Following the road you can stop to get a photo at the Memorial of Acqui Division, on the way there are a few small sandy coves towards Lassi that you can cool down for a while and then explore the area, the suburbs of Argostoli.
-Take your car to look around the villages of Livathos and stop at Kourkoumelata village, re-built by Vergotis brothers, to preserve the traditional architecture and offer to inhabitants a lot of facilities.
-Here you can visit the Vergotis foundation promoting Ionian heritage.
-Stop here for a coffee at Marina cafe.
+From the Tourist Information Center you can begin another tour by taking the beautiful Fanari coastal road, either on foot, bicycle or by car.
+On the way you will see the ruins of Thalassomilos, make sure to visit the water wheel and the strange geological phenomenon of Katavothres, and then head off to Saint Theodore lighthouse or Fanari.
+Following the road you can stop to see the Memorial of Acqui Division, in this area there are three little beaches that you can cool down for a while and then explore the area, these are the suburbs of Argostoli.

 *times are approx and are calculated without any stops